jvc1019/Zest/README.md

 2. Navigate inside the repository location (`xampp\htdocs\CMSC128`).
 On the navigation bar, type `wsl`
     1. To get the latest version of the repository (needs an internet connection): `git pull`
-    2. **Switch to a separate branch if you're planning to alter another team member's code**, then ask that team member's permission before merging your changes. **Do not commit your changes to `main` immediately unless you're only altering your own code**.
+    2. **Switch to a separate branch if you're planning to alter another team member's code**, then ask that team member's permission or create a `pull request` before merging/pushing your changes. **Do not commit your changes to `main` immediately unless you're only altering your own code**.
     3. To add files for staging: `git add file_path`
     4. To commit the changes: `git commit -m message` Note: You can commit even when offline. **Do not commit after every little change.**
     5. Committing your changes only affects your working tree.
 To push the changes to the remote repository (needs an internet connection): `git push`.
 But remember to `git pull` or `git fetch` (safer than `git pull`) before `git push` to lessen the chances of "merge conflicts" 🙈. **Must read: [Difference of `git fetch` and `git pull`](https://www.git-tower.com/learn/git/faq/difference-between-git-fetch-git-pull/)**